MMfSDT/mininet-topo-generator/README.md

 * `--proto` defines the protocol running on hosts (`tcp|mptcp`, defaults to `mptcp`),
 * `--pmanager` defines the MPTCP Path Manager used (`fullmesh|ndiffports`, defaults to `fullmesh`, note that `--proto` must be set to `mptcp`),
 * `--diffports` defines the how many ports will `ndiffports` use (defaults to `1`, note that `--proto` must be set to `mptcp` and `--pmanager` must be set to `ndiffports`),
+* `--juggler` specifies if this run has Juggler enabled,
 * `--payloadsize` sets the flow size (`query|long|short`, defaults to `short`),
 * `num_counts` defines how many tests per pair will be made (defaults to `10`).